nevadza/Godot-GeolocationPlugin-GDScript-Wrapper/README.md

     var request = geolocation_api.request_location_autopermission()
     var location:Location = yield(request,"location_update")

-    # location is null when no location could be found (no permission, no connection, no capabilty)
+    # location is null when no location could be found (no permission, no connection, no capability)
     if location == null:
         # log error if an error was reported
         if request.error > 0: